 Yesterday, I wrote about some of the reasons why seniors become isolated as they age.
-While writing that post, I realized that I had a few more things to mention before I discussed the ways that we can mitigate those factors.
+While working on that post, I realized there were a few additional factors worth discussing before we move on to strategies for addressing isolation.

 Empty Nesting